Category Archives: Danish Royals

 King Christian X with his wife Queen Alexandrine and grandchildren – Standing in back, from left to right: Princess Elisabeth, Prince Ingolf, Princess Margrethe (later Queen Margrethe II), Front, from left to right: Prince Christian, Queen Alexandrine holding Princess Anne-Marie (later Queen Consort of Greece), Princess Benedikte, King Christian X

 Alexandrine was widowed in 1947.
 During her time as dowager queen, she devoted most of her time to charitable causes, particularly those dedicated to children.
-She was known simply as Queen Alexandrine until her own death in 1952, the first former queen to forgo the title of Dowager Queen.
+She was known simply as Queen Alexandrine until she died in 1952, the first former queen to forgo the title of Dowager Queen.

 On December 28, 1952, Alexandrine died in her sleep four days after her 73rd birthday, at a hospice, Saint Lukas Foundation in Hellerup, Denmark.
 She had undergone an intestinal operation a week and a half before her death.
 At her funeral, her son Frederik conducted her favorite song, Edvard Grieg’s “Springtime.”
 Alexandrine is buried with her husband in the Glücksburger Chapel at Roskilde Cathedral in Roskilde, Denmark.